d2207197/confect/README.rst

    from proj_X.core import conf

-It is possible to create multiple ``Conf`` objects, but normally we don't need it.
-In most cases, initialize only one ``Conf`` object in one module in your package, then import and use it anywhere in your application.
+It is possible to create multiple ``Conf`` objects, but normally you don't need it.
+In most cases, initialize only one ``Conf`` object in one module of your package, then import and use it anywhere in your application.

 Declare Configuration Groups and Properties
 -------------------------------------------

 Configuration properties should be declared before using it.
+This feature makes your code more readable and maintainable.
+Default values of all properties should be defined along with the configuration declaration.
+It doesn't have to be a workable value
+(like some secret key you shouldn't put it in the code), the true workable value can be defined in the configuration file.
+However, even if it's not a workable value, the default values still makes the declaration and the code more readable.

 Use ``Conf.declare_group(group_name)`` context manager to declare a configuration group and all properties under it at the same time.
 It's nessasery to provide default values for each properties.
 Default values can be any type.
-The group name should be valid attribute names.
+The group name should be a valid attribute name.

-Put your configuration group declaration code in modules where you need those properties.
-And make sure that the declaration is before all the lines that access these properties.
+Put your configuration group declaration code in the module where you need those properties.
+And make sure that the declaration is before all the lines that access these properties, or it would raise exceptions.
 Normally, the group name is your class name, module name or subpackage name.

 Suppose that there's a ``proj_X/api.py`` module for http API service.
 We declared a new configuration group named of ``api``.